Exchange opportunities for our students

 Linnaeus-Palme - only applies to spring terms

 Within the degree project framework, the university has a student and teacher exchange with Kilimanjaro Christian Medical University College (KCMUCo), Moshi, Tanzania.
-Through a Linnaeus-Palme scholarship (funded by Sida) of SEK 20,000/student, two students at the Swedish Red Cross University College can complete their degree project, during 10–11 weeks at KCMUCo.
+Through a Linnaeus-Palme scholarship (funded by Sida) of SEK 20,000/student, two students at the Swedish Red Cross University can complete their degree project, during 10–11 weeks at KCMUCo.

 The student chooses from suggested essay topics and writes the essay in English.
-You have a supervisor at KCMUCo and a supervisor at the Swedish Red Cross University College (who also comes to KCMUCo for 2-3 weeks of your study period there).
+You have a supervisor at KCMUCo and a supervisor at the Swedish Red Cross University (who also comes to KCMUCo for 2-3 weeks of your study period there).
 Even if you write your essay yourself, you can, to some extent, collaborate with local students and get help with language and local knowledge.
 Students doing their degree project in Moshi will do so during the second half of term five instead of six.

 Students who want to participate in this exchange must take the Course for studies abroad, comprising three credits, before and after the visit.